Skip to main content

 Plutus V1, V2 and V3 scripts receive different script contexts even when all else is equal.
 This is because different ledger language versions are introduced in different ledger eras; transactions in different ledger eras have different fields - a new era usually adds new fields and may also change existing fields.
 As a result, The script contexts for Plutus V1, V2 and V3 also have different fields, leading to different Haskell types (V1, V2, V3).
 We cannot modify the script context fields of an existing ledger language version once it is published, since it would break existing scripts.

-In general, a ledger language version cannot be used in a transaction, if the ledger language version was introduced in ledger era A, the transaction uses features in ledger era B, and A is earlier than B. For instance, Plutus V1 (introduced in the Alonzo era) scripts cannot be used in a transaction which utilizes inline datum (a Babbage era feature); Plutus V2 (introduced in the Babbage era) scripts cannot be used in a transaction that registers a DRep (introduced in the Conway era)1.
+In general, a ledger language version cannot be used in a transaction, if the ledger language version was introduced in ledger era A, the transaction uses features in ledger era B, and A is earlier than B. For instance, Plutus V1 (introduced in the Alonzo era) scripts cannot be used in a transaction which utilizes inline datums (a Babbage era feature); Plutus V2 (introduced in the Babbage era) scripts cannot be used in a transaction that registers a DRep (introduced in the Conway era)1.

-Plutus V1 and Plutus V2
+Plutus V1

 Spending Scripts